USG-of-Tech/aldous-brazil/README.md

 npx supabase init
 npx supabase start
 ```
 7. Now you're cooking with gas: You should not have a fully functional version of Aldous running locally.
-Feel free to dive into some tickets and build!
+Dive into some tickets and build!